 "the severed thing, the thing not there yet still there. are you at that point where you ask yourself if you're to carry it with you always?"

 i leaned back, my face relaxing. i could smell the waste from the river. so i imagined the taste of it. sewage on my lips and tongue. considered how hideous the discomfort would need to be to make me forget the thing inside me that had taken root.

 its impression hounded me in the wish still, inside empty rooms, to be seen. in any one of a dozen looping remembrances, fragments of gestures, idioms, quirks. all undiminished as if they'd been frozen, captured inside a photograph.

 patterson's words pulled me back. "walk with me."

 i blinked, shifted, scratched my temple, then stood to meet him.

 "you see," he continued, his back to me as he walked toward the garden gate, "it's a kind of haunting."

 he led us out of the yard and i fell into step behind him. we walked along the narrow path that wended through his wooded land. moving now in silence, the golden light of early evening coloring the woods around us.

-minutes passed in silence, then he spoke. i'd grown accustomed to my old friend's habit of returning to an idea as if it were a straight line, unbroken by the passage of time.
+minutes passed this way, then he spoke. i'd grown accustomed to my old friend's habit of returning to an idea as if it were a straight line, unbroken by the passage of time.

 "and like any haunting, any unbidden occupation," he said, emphasizing this last word in a way that i took to mean hostile intent, "it must be expelled."